iBEAT-V2/iBEAT-V2.0-Docker/README.md

 # System requirement
 Since this is a *Linux* based container, please install the container on a Linux system.
 The supported systems include but not limited to `Ubuntu`, `Debian`, `CentOS` and `Red Hat`.

-The pipeline is developed based on the Deep convolutional neuronetwork.
+The pipeline is developed based on the Deep convolutional neural network.
 The GPU is required to support the processing.
 During the running, around 3 GB GPU memory is required.

 # Installation
 ### Install Docker